-Although we begin from a strong position, we recognise the significant challenges consumers will face over the next three years.
+Although we begin from a strong position, we recognise the significant challenges consumers will face over the period of this corporate plan.
 In such a rapidly shifting landscape, we must be innovative and resolute in delivering a better deal for consumers and rebuilding confidence, so they can overcome these challenges, build resilience and make the most of the opportunities this change will bring.